MarceloGiovanni/TinyTicTacToe/README.md

 # TINY Tic Tac Toe

-This project was developed in back in 2004 for the Atmel ATTINY Circuit Cellar Contest.
+This project was developed back in 2004 for the Atmel ATTINY Circuit Cellar Contest.

-The Tic Tac Toe game with 3x3 dual color LED matrix, a 3x3 keypad scan, and the algorithm necessary to make the game impossible to beat, was designed to fity on an ATTINY26 AVR with 2Kb of flash.
+This Tic Tac Toe game has a 3x3 dual color LED matrix, a 3x3 keypad scan, and the algorithm necessary to make the game impossible to beat.
+Everything was designed to fity on an ATTINY26 AVR with 2Kb of flash.

 Here is a video of the game in action. https://www.youtube.com/watch?v=x-JH1wQzx94

 # Losing the Game

-As it is commonly known,  Tic Tac Toe is no mystery, if you aren't the first to start the game, there is no way to win it you can only tie the game.
+As it is commonly known,  Tic Tac Toe is no mystery, if you aren't the first to start the game there is no way to win it, you can only tie the game.

 The winning and blocking rules are easy to figure out.